NanoNabla/tf-io-docs/InceptionSCS5.md

 ```

 ## Dataset
-We use the dataset from
+We use the Image-Net dataset from (http://image-net.org)
 It's a large dataset of about 140GiB.

 ## Installation